-The fair values of the non-current portion of receivables under a cooperative arrangement, the non-current portion of receivables under service concession arrangements, the non-current portion of financial assets included in receivables, prepayments and other receivables, the non-current portion of financial liabilities included in payables, accruals and other liabilities, the non-current portion of bank and other borrowings, the non-current portion of amounts due to non-controlling equity holders of subsidiaries and the non-current portion of lease liabilities have been calculated by discounting the expected future cash flows using rates currently available for instruments with similar terms, credit risk and remaining maturities.
-The Group's own non-performance risk for bank and other borrowings as at 31 December 2023 and 2022 was assessed to be insignificant.
+The fair values of other financial assets at amortised cost, the non-current portion of receivables under a cooperative arrangement, the non-current portion of financial assets included in receivables under service concession arrangements, the non-current portion of financial assets included in receivables, prepayments and other receivables, the non-current portion of financial liabilities included in payables, accruals and other liabilities, the non-current portion of bank and other borrowings, the non-current portion of amounts due to non-controlling equity holders of subsidiaries and the non-current portion of lease liabilities have been calculated by discounting the expected future cash flows using rates currently available for instruments with similar terms, credit risk and remaining maturities.
+The Group's own non-performance risk for bank and other borrowings as at 31 December 2024 and 2023 was assessed to be insignificant.
 The carrying amounts of these assets and liabilities approximate to their fair values.